yagizsworkspace99/tub_thesis_LPA/README.md

 5. **Sorting:**
    - After processing the file, the adjacency list is sorted based on time using the `sortByTime` method.

-### `sortByTime`

-This function sorts the edges of each vertex in the graph based on the time attribute.

-- It uses `std::sort` and a custom comparison function (`compareTime`).

-### `compareTime`

-A static function used as a custom comparison function for sorting edges based on their time attribute.

 ## `sortBatch`

 The `sortBatch` method is designed to efficiently group a batch of edges based on a specified sorting criterion (source or destination vertices).
 It takes the following parameters:

-- `sortFlag`: A flag indicating whether to group by source vertices (0) or destination vertices (1).
+- `sortBySource`: A flag indicating whether to group by source vertices (true) or destination vertices (false).
 - `sourceAdds`: A vector containing source vertices of the edges.
 - `destinationAdds`: A vector containing destination vertices of the edges.
 - `timeAdds`: A vector containing timestamps of the edges.